KyleJHarper/tyche/README.md

 The tyche project is actually just an implementation of the currently-theoretical Adaptive Compressed-Cache Replacement Strategy (still in private development).

-This will be open-source (as will the ACCRS theory) and free but I am still going to enforce the Apache 2.0 software license to it for now, as well as retain copyright on the theory.
+This will be open-source and free but I am still going to enforce the Apache 2.0 software license to it for now, as well as retain copyright on the documentation of the theory.

 ====
 Latest Changelog Entries